-In vectoring mode, CoreCORDIC rotates the input vector towards the <em>x </em>axis while accumulating a rotation angle.
+In vectoring mode, CoreCORDIC rotates the input vector towards the x axis while accumulating a rotation angle.
 Vectoring mode is used to convert the Cartesian vector coordinates to polar coordinates, thus calculating the magnitude and phase of the input vector.

 CoreCORDIC can be implemented in a bit-serial architecture that utilizes only 3% of an AFS600 and can operate at up to 88 MHz performing a transform in 6.5 µsec.
 If faster transforms are required, the core can be implemented in word-serial or parallel architecture, thereby utilizing more of the device, but reducing transform time to as low as 21.7 nsec.
-CoreCORDIC is optimized for applications in medical imaging, radars, spectrum analysis, software defined radios and wireless, and can be used with Actel's Fusion, ProASIC3/E, AX and RTAX-S devices.

 * Vector rotation — conversion of polar coordinates to rectangular coordinates

 * Vector translation — conversion of rectangular coordinates to polar coordinates

 * Sine and cosine calculation

-- 8-bit to 48-bit configurable word size
+* 8-bit to 48-bit configurable word size

 * 8 to 48 configurable number of iterations

 * Parallel pipelined architecture for the fastest calculation

 * Bit-serial architecture for the smallest area